 English language study

-Improve your language skills in summer programs for international students through the Institute for English Language Programs.
+Improve your language skills through the Institute for English Language Programs.

 High school program

-Secondary School Program: our high school summer program welcomes applications from high school students who will graduate in 2013, 2014, or 2015.
-If you will be requesting an I-20 certificate for the F-1 student visa, you must apply to the program by April 15.
+Secondary School Program: our high school summer program welcomes applications from high school students who will graduate in 2014, 2015, or 2016.

 English proficiency requirement

 English proficiency is required for all Summer School courses except those offered by the Institute for English Language Programs.
-You meet this requirement by earning a designated minimum score on the TOEFL or IELTS.
-Learn more about the English proficiency requirement.
+Updated information about this requirement will be online in October.

 Housing is available in Harvard Houses and dorms.
-Room and board costs $4,950.
-Learn about on-campus housing and how to request housing.
-There are also many nearby towns with options for off-campus housing.
+Learn more about on-campus housing.